thomasehuang/iTrack/README.md

 | **Watcher** | Decrease Volume | Increase Volume | Fullscreen | Pause | Works best with YouTube. |
 | **URL** | Open Reddit | Open Gmail | Open Youtube | Open NY Times | |

-Users can also make there own custom modes with custom commands.
-To enter the custom mode creater execute a right wink command while in the help menu.
+Users can also make their own custom modes with custom commands.
+To enter the custom mode creater, execute a right wink command while in the help menu.

 ## Troubleshooting